ingonyama-zk/developer-docs/docs/icicle/primitives/ntt.md

 - **`kRR` (Reversed-Reversed):** Both inputs and outputs are in bit-reversed order.

+- **`kNM` (Natural-Mixed):** Inputs are provided in their natural order, while outputs are arranged in a digit-reversed (mixed) order.
+This ordering is good for mixed radix NTT operations, where the mixed or digit-reversed ordering of outputs is a generalization of the bit-reversal pattern seen in simpler, radix-2 cases.

+- **`kMN` (Mixed-Natural):** Inputs are in a digit-reversed (mixed) order, while outputs are restored to their natural order.
+This ordering would primarily be used for mixed radix NTT

 Choosing an algorithm is heavily dependent on your use case.
 For example Cooley-Tukey will often use `kRN` and Gentleman-Sande often uses `kNR`.